Yurunsoft/nacos-php/README.md

     'timeout'             => 60000, // Network request timeout time, in milliseconds 'ssl'                 => false, // Whether to use ssl(https) requests
     'authorizationBearer' => false, // Whether to use the request header Authorization: Bearer {accessToken} to pass Token, older versions of Nacos need to be set to true
-    'listenerTimeout'     => 30000, // The config listener long polling timeout, in milliseconds ]);
+]);
 // Instantiating the client
 $client = new Client($config);